 ADSs sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
 Any ADSs sold by the underwriters to securities dealers may be sold at a discount of up to \$ per ADS from the initial public offering price.
-After the initial offering of the ADSs, the representatives may change the offering price and the other selling terms.
+After the initial offering of the ADSs, the representative may change the offering price and the other selling terms.
 The offering of the ADSs by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

 Certain of the underwriters are expected to make offers and sales both inside and outside the United States through their respective selling agents.
 Any offers or sales in the United States will be conducted by broker-dealers registered with the SEC.
-AMTD Global Markets Limited is not a brokerdealer registered with the SEC and does not intend to make any offers or sales of the ADSs within the United States or to any U.S. persons.
+Valuable Capital Limited is not a broker-dealer registered with the SEC, and it does not intend to make any offers or sales of the ADSs within the United States or to any U.S. persons.
+Tiger Brokers (NZ) Limited, or TBNZ is not a broker-dealer registered with the SEC.
+To the extent that its conduct may involve the offer or sale of ADSs to investors in the United States, those offers or sales will be made through US Tiger Securities, Inc., TBNZ's SEC-registered broker-dealer affiliate in the United States.

-We, our directors, executive officers and all of our existing shareholders, have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their ordinary shares or ADSs or any securities convertible into or exchangeable for our ordinary shares or ADSs during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the representatives.
+We, our directors, executive officers and all of our existing shareholders, have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their ordinary shares or ADSs or any securities convertible into or exchangeable for our ordinary shares or ADSs during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the representative.
 This agreement does not apply to any existing employee benefit plans.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.

 Prior to the offering, there has been no public market for the ADSs.
-The initial public offering price has been negotiated among the representatives and us.
+The initial public offering price has been negotiated among the representative and us.
 Among the factors to be considered in determining the initial public offering price of the ADSs, in addition to prevailing market conditions, will be our historical performance, estimates of the business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.